-5.5 QT Prolongation
+5.7 QT Prolongation

 BRAFTOVI is associated with dose-dependent QTc interval prolongation in some patients [see Clinical Pharmacology (12.2)].
-In COLUMBUS, an increase in QTcF to > 500 ms was measured in 0.5% (1/192) of patients who received BRAFTOVI in combination with binimetinib.
+In COLUMBUS, an increase in QTcF to >500 ms was measured in 0.5% (1/192) of patients who received BRAFTOVI in combination with binimetinib.
+In PHAROS, an increase in QTcF to >500 ms was measured in 2.1% (2/95) of patients who received BRAFTOVI in combination with binimetinib.

 Monitor patients who already have or who are at significant risk of developing QTc prolongation, including patients with known long QT syndromes, clinically significant bradyarrhythmias, severe or uncontrolled heart failure and those taking other medicinal products associated with QT prolongation.
 Correct hypokalemia and hypomagnesemia prior to and during BRAFTOVI administration.
-Withhold, reduce dose, or permanently discontinue for QTc > 500 ms [see Dosage and Administration (2.5), Adverse Reactions (6.1)].
+Withhold, reduce dose, or permanently discontinue for QTc >500 ms [see Dosage and Administration (2.5), Adverse Reactions (6.1)].

-5.6 Embryo-Fetal Toxicity
+5.8 Embryo-Fetal Toxicity